smxzehvb/unemployment-gap/README.md

 * `measureJobSeparation.m` - measure job-separation rate in the United States, 1951--2019
 * `monthlyToQuarterly.m` - aggregate monthly data to quarterly frequency

 A last helper script is `baiPerron.m`.
 This Matlab script estimates the US Beveridge curve with the Bai-Perron algorithm.
 It calls on Matlab functions stored in the folder `baiperron`.
 The folder was created by Yohei Yamamoto, based on Gauss code by Pierre Perron.
-It was downloaded at http://blogs.bu.edu/perron/files/2020/05/m-break-matlab.zip.
+It was downloaded from http://blogs.bu.edu/perron/files/2020/05/m-break-matlab.zip.

 ## Figures